Pumpkin-Filled Crescent Rolls

 - Combine filling ingredients; spread a rounded teaspoonful of filling over each wedge.
 Roll up wedges from the wide ends and place point side down 2 in. apart on greased baking sheets.
 Curve ends to form crescents.
 Cover and let rise in a warm place for 30 minutes.

-- Bake at 350° for 13-18 minutes or until golden brown.
+- Preheat oven to 350°.
+Bake crescents until golden brown, 13-18 minutes.
 Remove from pans to wire racks.

 Nutrition Facts1 roll: 156 calories, 10g fat (5g saturated fat), 41mg cholesterol, 106mg sodium, 15g carbohydrate (4g sugars, 1g fiber), 2g protein.